 Refrigerated quick pickled beets — what to eat them with

 These pickled beets give you tasty options for a variety of dishes.

 - Serve as a side dish with holiday turkey or ham

-- Serve on cold platter with other pickled veggies like Quick Pickled Shallots, Quick Pickled Celery Pickled Cherry Tomatoes, Pickled Cucumbers Quick Pickled Jalapeños or add to meat/cheese tray along with Pickled Sausage.
+- Serve on cold platter with other pickled veggies like Quick Pickled Shallots, Quick Pickled Celery, Pickled Cherry Tomatoes, Pickled Cucumbers, Quick Pickled Jalapeños, or add them to a meat/cheese tray along with Pickled Sausage.

 Why do you let the pickled beets sit overnight in the fridge before tasting?